 We just called them “boots,” because who had money for extras like dressy boots or cowboy boots?
 And they had these clunky metal clasps running up the front.
 Wellies have no clasps.

-Charlie Tuba over 1 year ago
+Charlie Tuba almost 2 years ago

 Rubbers is another name for condoms!